Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 *non-seek-able*.
 There are two conditions a stream must meet in order to be *seek-able*.
-First, the control protocol must provide a *SEEK* command and second, the media resource must be completely available before stream starts transmission.
+First, the control protocol must provide a *SEEK* command and second, the media resource must be completely available before the stream starts transmission.
 The reason for the second condition is because seeks must specify somehow the file position where the stream must jump and that requires to know in advance the size or length of the media resource and hence the whole resource must be available in advance.
 Streaming protocols like *RTSP* and *HTTP* use header ``Range`` as a mean to build seek command.
-When the ``<video>`` component in a *HTML5* application request a seek operation, the browser sends a new GET request with the appropriate ``Range`` header.
+When the ``<video>`` component in an *HTML5* application request a seek operation, the browser sends a new GET request with the appropriate ``Range`` header.
 But this is only available if the server provided the resource size in advance in the first request (the one that initiated the stream).
-If resource size is not available at start time, the video component does not show any kind of progress bar, switching into *live* mode. *Kurento* is currently supporting only *live* mode, independently whether the media resource is or not available in advance.
+If resource size is not available at start time, the video component does not show any kind of progress bar, switching into *live* mode. *Kurento* is currently supporting only *live* mode, independently of the prior availabily of the media resource.

 When designing streaming services it is also very important to determine the type of service that is being offered.
 There are two main